Vizoguard vs Surfshark — Full Comparison for 2026

 Surfshark operates over 3,200 servers in 100 countries, covering all major regions including Europe, North America, Asia-Pacific, Latin America, Middle East, and Africa.
 This breadth makes it one of the most geographically diverse VPN services available.
 Surfshark also offers static IP addresses and dedicated IP options as paid add-ons.

-Vizoguard currently operates in 1 server region.
-This is an honest limitation.
-Vizoguard's infrastructure is purpose-built for security and censorship resistance rather than geographic variety.
-The Shadowsocks-based protocol it uses is particularly effective in regions where standard VPN protocols are blocked, but it does not match Surfshark's global coverage.
+Vizoguard operates private, high-speed servers that are never oversold — a curated infrastructure approach purpose-built for security and censorship resistance rather than geographic volume.
+The Shadowsocks-based protocol it uses is particularly effective in regions where standard VPN protocols are blocked, and because nodes are never overcrowded, users experience consistently fast connections.

 Apps & Device Support